How It Works

 Do we ride horses?

-No, 100% of all activities take place on the ground.
-And, none of the instructors will be riding the horses during the program session, either.
+No, 100% of the activities take place on the ground.
+None of the instructors will be riding the horses during the program session, either.

 What will we be doing?